Atlas-OS/docs/docs/contributions.md

 	Never commit or pull request directly to the `main` branches, with the **only exception** being committing to the `main` branch on the main repository for translations.

 The reason why the `dev` branch exists is to ensure that the `main` branch only has approved and high quality changes.

 A pull request **every week** will be automatically created to merge the `dev` branch into the `main` branch, where the changes can be properly reviewed by **5 contributors** before the pull request is merged.
+The only exclusion to having less than 5 reviews is if there's not enough people reviewing, e.g. 4 reviews for documentation.

 This ensures that all changes are thoroughly reviewed and agreed upon collectively, resulting in fewer bugs, improved code quality, and a more organized development process.